Homemade Pumpkin Puree

 Where to use homemade pumpkin puree?

-Add it to soups, sauces, your morning porridge, pancake batter, and of course, bake something with it, like these pumpkin cupcakes.
+Add it to soups, sauces, your morning porridge, pancake batter, and of course, bake something with it.
 Pumpkin adds a beautiful color, plenty of moisture, and a soft texture to baked goods.
 Don’t worry — your cake won’t taste like a savory vegetable dish.

 What types of pumpkins are best for pumpkin puree?